Research data management (130)

 NFDI4BIOIMAGE core mission, bioimage data challenge, task areas, FAIR bioimage workflows.

-Tags: Research Data Management, Fair-Principles, Bioimage Analysis, Nfdi4Bioimage
+Tags: Research Data Management, FAIR-Principles, Bioimage Analysis, Nfdi4Bioimage

 Content type: Slides